Bob’s Cove Sanctuary Project, supported by the Hugo Charitable Trust

 19 AT220s have also been installed at nearby Sam Summers Hut and Jessie Peak

 In addition, we’ve introduced 18 AI-enabled AT520 traps — humane, self-resetting devices equipped with artificial intelligence that only activate when a target species is positively identified.
-In just five months, these high-tech traps have removed over 200 rats and possums — all with minimal risk to native species.

 This is conservation with cutting-edge tools, in one of our region’s most accessible and visited natural areas.